Contributing

 SnapshotTests

 These tests contain value object declarations and compare the generated source code to known and verified snapshots.
-If one of these tests fail in an unexpected location, it shows that something unexpected has been changed.
+If one of these tests fails in an unexpected location, it shows that something unexpected has been changed.
 They are also a good way to flex the variations of using value objects; there's some horrendous contortions of value objects, for instance, escaped types with reserved keywords in namespaces with reserved keywords, wrapping types with strange names!

 These tests snapshot thousands of files and can take up to about 30 minutes to run.